 Whereas many Australian marketers have exploited stereotypes to build an affinity between their products and the Australian public, many Australian entertainers have created caricatures of Australian stereotypes that can be laughed at and belittled.
 These caricatures can be thought of the Australian equivalent of America’s “black face” tradition where whites would blacken their face and act in socially demeaning ways.
 The fictional character of Les Patterson, created by Barry Humphries, is one of the most famous examples of the caricatures.
 Patterson is a conflation of stereotypes that propose that Australians are obese, offensive and unrefined.
 The caricature gained great popularity in Britain where the local audience wanted to laugh at Australians.

 Although Patterson never gained the same popularity in Australia, many other Australian entertainers have created caricatures based on negative Australian stereotypes.
 Sometimes the caricatures aim to be funny, but at other times, they have prejudicial elements that reflect social divisions within Australian society.
 For example, left wing political cartoonist Andrew Weldon created a "funny" comic strip proposing that Australian traditions involve generalising, deindividualising, stereotyping, distrusting, being prejudiced, and making assumptions in the name of humour.
-Ironically, his humour was based on prejudice, generalising, de-individualisation and stereotyping so in a way, his work demonstrated the Australian characteristics he sought to distance himself from.
+Ironically, his humour was based on prejudice, generalising, de-individualisation and stereotyping so in a way, his work demonstrated his possession of the Australian characteristics he sought to distance himself from.
+Furthermore, since all his Australians were white, he was demonstrating a belief that the prototypical Australia is white.

 Media campaigns by Australia's academics have also shown a strong manipulation of ugly Australian stereotypes in order to achieve a political objective.
 One such campaign was run by Dr Tanja Dreher, the University Technology Sydney Shopfront Research Manager.
 Dr Dreher actively went searching for examples of the fair-go stereotype being inaccurate so that she could then publicly deconstruct it, and replace it with negative stereotypes regarding Australian intolerance and ignorance.
 Dreher's evidence to support her stereotype was that in the two months after September 11 terrorist attacks, 248 reports were made to the Community Relations Commission for a multicultural NSW (CRC), which had set up a telephone hotline to receive calls relating to perceived racial discrimination.
 According to Dreher, most of the reports were made by Muslims.
 Subsequently, Dreher released a press-release that concluded: